davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 A foul, stinking fog lingers here in all but the windiest weather.
 This reduces visibility to a mere 10 feet.
 Hidden stumps in the shallow waters of the channel pose a navigation hazard for vessels that are not guided by someone intimately familar with the waters.
 Since the main channel bears right, it is also likely that an unguided vessel will miss the side channel that leads more directly to the bog witch's lair.

 The bog witch often posts a lookout here.
 During the day, her pet buzzard is 70% likely to be perched in a tree above the fog.
-If the bird hears the approach of intruders, it will fly directly to the witch's lair to give warning.
+If the bird hears the approach of intruders, it will fly directly to the witch's lair to give warning, emitting a series of harsh croaks as it flies.

 ### D) The Gauntlet